 Another inspection service we have available to customers is a Pool Safety Inspection.
-Here we go through what is required from pool owners in Queensland.
-Whether buying, selling or leasing a property, there are individual responsibilities for everyone.
+Here you can go through what is required from pool owners in Queensland.
+Whether buying, selling or leasing a property.
+There are individual responsibilities for everyone.
 Our role is to determine whether the pool barrier complies with the Standard.
-If it does we then issue a Pool Safety Certificate, if it doesn't you receive a nonconformity notice.
+If it does we then issue a Pool Safety Certificate.
+If it doesn't you receive a nonconformity notice.
 This notice will explain the reasons why it failed and you have three months to fix the issues and have a re-inspection.

 - The height and how strong the barrier is,

-The state government has release new legislation under chapter 8 of the Building Act 1975 which states a pool barrier is more than just your pool fence.
+Also the state government has released new legislation under chapter 8 of the Building Act 1975.
+Which states a pool barrier is more than just your pool fence.
 It also covers the walls of any building that encloses the pool.

 Do I need a Pool Safety Inspection?

 When buying, selling or leasing a property a pool safety certificate has to be issued by a licensed pool safety inspector.
-The certificates are valid for 2 years for a non shared pool (private - residential) and 1 year for a shared pool (body corporate complex).
+The Pool safety certificates are valid for two years.
+For a non shared pool (private - residential).
+And 1 year for a shared pool (body corporate complex).
+Motels etc.